cARnage501/FlipFlop/README.md

 ## Length contract

-If `enforce_length` is true, responses longer than 500 characters are truncated server side; responses shorter than 450 characters trigger a 502.
-The spec inside the system prompt already states the same limits.
+If `enforce_length` is true, responses longer than 500 characters are truncated server side; responses shorter than 450 characters raise an error.
+The spec inside `flipflop_engine/core.py` also states the limits.

 ## Container